Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

 \section{Numerical experiments}

-For scenarios within the linear-Gaussian case of data-generating process \eqref{eq:sampling_data_gen}, the OSB interval can be regarded as the previous the state-of-the-art option for computing constraint-aware confidence intervals.
-Although these intervals have empirically achieved nominal coverage in applications \citep{patil, stanley_unfolding}, they generally do not guarantee coverage \citep{previous_paper}.
+For scenarios within the case of the linear-Gaussian data-generating process of \eqref{eq:sampling_data_gen}, we regard the OSB interval as the previous state-of-the-art option for computing constraint-aware confidence intervals.
+Although these intervals have empirically achieved nominal coverage in applications \cite{patil, stanley_unfolding}, they generally do not guarantee coverage \cite{previous_paper}.
 As such, we use the OSB interval in the following numerical experiments as a main comparison point to the intervals defined in this paper.
 In scenarios where the OSB interval achieves at least nominal coverage, we show that our intervals are either competitive or better in terms of expected interval length.
 In scenarios where the OSB interval does not achieve nominal coverage, our intervals do achieve nominal coverage and can have shorter expected length.
-We provide four numerical experiments to make these points.
-The first set of two uses a constrained Gaussian noise model setup in two or three dimensions.
-These two experiments illustrate the aforementioned points in addition to constituent parts of the interval computation process due to the relatively low dimensions.
-The second set of two considers a wide-bin deconvolution setup inspired by particle unfolding in high-energy physics \citep{stanley_unfolding}.
-This setup features an 80-dimensional parameter space with a rank-deficient forward model and is thus a substantially more complicated computational scenario compared to the two or three-dimensional Gaussian noise models.
-These examples demonstrate the superior performance of our intervals over OSB in terms of both coverage and expected length.
+The first two experiments use a constrained Gaussian noise model in two or three dimensions to make the above points while demonstrating parts of the interval construction.